9 Tips for Teaching Kids About Money

 2. Emphasize saving

 At some point, your kids are going to want things that exceed their allowance.
-Encouraging them to save for those items teaches them the concepts of delayed gratification and trade-offs.
-Make a routine of setting aside a small portion—say, 10%—of every dollar they receive, including allowances and gifts.
+Encourage them to set aside part of their allowance for savings—which also teaches them the concept of delayed gratification.
+Nudge your kids to develop a routine of setting aside a small portion—say, 10%—of every dollar they receive.
+This will help them understand the value of thinking both short- and long-term about their spending and saving.

 3. Introduce them to investing